-CH 50 03 01 -STRUCTURAL INORGANIC CHEMISTRY

-(Common for Chemistry/Analytical Chemistry/PolymerChemistry)
+UCCH 500301 -STRUCTURAL INORGANIC CHEMISTRY (Common for Chemistry/Analytical Chemistry/PolymerChemistry)

 - 1. Give an account of wurzite structure. - 2.
-What are Cooper pairs? - 3.
-What are the important applications of poly(ferrocenylsilane)s? - 4.
-How is silica glass prepared? - 5.
+Explain the formation of Cooper pairs? - 3.
+Describe the important applications of poly(ferrocenylsilane)s? - 4.
+Briefly explain the preparation of silica glass. - 5.
 Give an account of the applications of magnetic nanoparticles in MRI. - 6.
 Write a short note on organometallic dendrimers. - 7.
-What are the important medical applications of boron clusters? - 8.
-What are one dimensional conductors? - 9.
-Write a short note on the super conductivity of fullerenes. - 10.
-Give one example each forcatenation and heterocatenation.
+Explain the important medical applications of boron clusters? - 8.
+Describe the properties of one dimensional conductors? - 9.
+Explain the details of superconductivity of fullerenes. - 10.
+Give one example each for catenation and heterocatenation. $(8 \times 1 = 8)$

 - 11. Give an account of spinel and inverse spinal structures. - 12.
 Write a note on free electron theory of solids. - 13.
 Outline the magnetic properties of spinels, ilmenites and perovskites. - 14.
-Write a note on heteropoly acids of Mo and W. - 15.
-Discuss the structure and bonding in sulphur-nitrogen compounds. - 16.
+Write a note on heteropoly acids of Mo and W.

+- 15. Discuss the structure and bonding in sulphur-nitrogen compounds. - 16.
 Give an account of the preparation, structure and bonding in cages and clusters of germanium and tin. - 17.
 Write a note on polymers based on ferrocene.
 List their applications. - 18.
 Explain different methods for the preparation of thin films.

 - 19. Give an account of phase transitions in solids.
 Discuss different types of phase transitions and kinetics of phase transitions. - 20.
 Explain band theory of solids.
 Discuss applications of band theory to transition metal compounds and compounds like NaCl, MgO and fullerenes.
-Outline the mechanism of intrinsic and extrinsic semiconductors.

-- 21. a) Give an account of the synthesis, structure and applications of silicones and zeolites. - b) Discuss the preparation, properties and structures of cage like structure of phosphorous and cages of boron with aluminium and indium. - 22. a) Give an account of the applications of magnetic nanoparticles. - b) What are type I and type II superconductors?
+Outline the mechanism of intrinsic and extrinsic semiconductors. - 21. a) Give an account of the synthesis, structure and applications of silicones and zeolites. - b) Discuss the preparation, properties and structures of cage like structure of phosphorous and cages of boron with aluminium and indium. - 22. a) Give an account of the applications of magnetic nanoparticles. - b) Distinguish between type I and type II superconductors.
 Discuss BCS theory of superconductivity.
-(2 \times 5 = 10)
+(2 $\times$ 5 = 10)